Pest Control Services in Las Vegas, Nevada

 With over 150,000 hotel rooms and 40+ million visitors annually, Las Vegas is a national bed bug hotspot.
 Bed bugs hitchhike on luggage, clothing, and furniture from Strip hotels into residential homes across the valley.
 Multiple major casinos — including Caesars Palace, MGM Grand, Planet Hollywood, and Circus Circus — have reported bed bug incidents.
 Infestations increased 114% from 2011 to 2016, and the problem has only grown.
 Residential treatment costs $300–$1,500 per room, and heat treatment for a full home runs $2,000–$5,000+.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Las Vegas pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Las Vegas pest control provider.

 If you've been stung by a scorpion, bitten by a spider, or discovered an active infestation, move everyone (especially children and pets) away from the affected area.
 For scorpion stings, remain calm — most bark scorpion stings are painful but not life-threatening for healthy adults.
 For children under 6, elderly, or anyone with severe symptoms (difficulty breathing, muscle spasms), call Poison Control at 1-800-222-1222 or 911 immediately.